 Powerful Drugs.
 Great Risk.

-Anesthesia, like every other field of medicine, has made great advances over the last 50 years.
 The array of machinery, techniques and medications available to anesthesiologists today would have been inconceivable even 25 years ago.

 But none of it – not the medications, or the techniques, or the advanced machines – makes any difference if the anesthesiologist isn’t paying attention or is cutting corners.
 The rules that anesthesiologists learn today were literally bought with the lives of patients who died because mistakes were made.
 Doctors learned from those deaths and, year by year, anesthesia became safer and better.

 But not if the doctors don’t follow the rules that are there for the patient’s safety.
 And not if they aren’t paying attention.

 Any anesthesiologist is required to folow safety rules to ensure that his patients are not injured.
 These rules are taught in medical school and in the advanced training that every anesthesiologist receives.

 When these rules get broken, that is medical malpractice.
 Sometimes a safety rule can be broken and the patient is lucky.
 All too often, though, when anesthesia safety rules are broken, people die or are badly hurt.

 At Polewski & Associates, we have handled medical malpractice cases where patients were seriously brain damaged or died due to medical malpractice in general anesthesia.
 We have had clients who were crippled for life because an injection of anesthetic was done incorrectly, and instead of deadening a leg or arm for hours it paralyzed a limb for life.

 Every single one of the anesthesia malpractice cases we have handled at Polewski & Associates has one thing in common: The anesthesiologist wasn’t paying attention, or he failed to follow basic safety rules.